Urbanization: Causes

 Population age comparison between rural Pocahontas County, Iowa and urban Johnson County, Iowa, illustrating the flight of young adults (red) to urban centres in Iowa.

 Chicago, Illinois, is an example of the early American grid system of development.
 The grid is enforced even on uneven topography.

 Urbanization occurs either organically or planned as a result of individual, collective and state action.
 Living in a city can be culturally and economically beneficial since it can provide greater opportunities for access to the labour market, better education, housing, and safety conditions, and reduce the time and expense of commuting and transportation.
-Conditions like density, proximity, diversity, and marketplace competition are elements of an urban environment that deemed beneficial.
+Conditions like density, proximity, diversity, and marketplace competition are elements of an urban environment that are deemed beneficial.
 However, there are also harmful social phenomena that arise: alienation, stress, increased cost of living, and mass marginalization that are connected to an urban way of living.
-Suburbanization, which is happening in the cities of the largest developing countries, may be regarded as an attempt to balance these harmful aspects of urban life while still allowing access to the large extent of shared resources.
+Suburbanization, which is happening in the cities of the largest developing countries, may be regarded as an attempt to balance these harmful aspects of urban life while still allowing access to a large extent of shared resources.

 In cities, money, services, wealth and opportunities are centralized.
 Many rural inhabitants come to the city to seek their fortune and alter their social position.
 Businesses, which provide jobs and exchange capital, are more concentrated in urban areas.
 Whether the source is trade or tourism, it is also through the ports or banking systems, commonly located in cities, that foreign money flows into a country.

 Many people move into cities for economic opportunities, but this does not fully explain the very high recent urbanization rates in places like China and India.
 Rural flight is a contributing factor to urbanization.
 In rural areas, often on small family farms or collective farms in villages, it has historically been difficult to access manufactured goods, though the relative overall quality of life is very subjective, and may certainly surpass that of the city.
 Farm living has always been susceptible to unpredictable environmental conditions, and in times of drought, flood or pestilence, survival may become extremely problematic.

 Thai farmers are seen as poor, stupid, and unhealthy.
 As young people flee the farms, the values and knowledge of rice farming and the countryside are fading, including the tradition of long kek, helping neighbours plant, harvest, or build a house.
 We are losing what we call Thai-ness, the values of being kind, helping each other, having mercy and gratefulness.